Deepankar977/Caesar-Cipher/README.md

 # Caesar-Cipher
 A Python script implementing the Caesar Cipher encryption and decryption technique, allowing users to securely encrypt and decrypt messages with a customizable shift key.
 It supports text, punctuation, and space preservation.

-# Caesar Cipher Encryption and Decryption Script
+# Encryption and Decryption Script

 ## Overview
 This Python project demonstrates encryption and decryption techniques using a Caesar Cipher-like method.
 The script allows users to encrypt and decrypt messages using a specified shift value.
 It handles both text and punctuation characters, ensuring that non-alphabetic characters remain intact during the encryption and decryption process.